msmirnovv/msmirnovv/README.md

-# Hi there 👋
+# Hi 👋

-- 👋 Hi, I’m @dendufire
+## My name is Max.

-- 👀 I’m interested in ...
+- 📊I'm beginner Data Scientist.
-- 🌱 I’m currently learning ...
+- ⚽️I like football and basketball.
-- 💞️ I’m looking to collaborate on ...
+- 📚I study at the Bauman Engineering School.
-- 📫 How to reach me ...
+- 💻Curently I'm learning algorithms and data structures in Tinkoff Generations.

 <!---
 dendufire/dendufire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.